 - Audience Participation Song: Many of his songs, notably "Cheeseburger in Paradise":I like mine with lettuce and tomato, Heinz 57 and french fried potatoes!

 - Audiences shout "Of salt!
 Of salt!
 Of salt!" after there's a brief pause in the line "Looking for my lost shaker of salt," in "Margaritaville".

 - There's also the 'Fins to the left, fins to the right' hand gesture during live performances of "Fins."

 - Author Appeal: Alcohol.
 It's difficult to name even one Jimmy Buffett song which doesn't mention liquor.
 It's even explicitly referenced in the duet with Alan Jackson, "It's Five O'Clock Somewhere". note

 - The Band Minus the Face: His band, The Coral Reefers.
 Averted with Mac McAnally, who is a well known session musician, producer and songwriter, and Nadira Shakoor, who is a Grammy-nominated singer in her own right with her own discography, but who now tours almost exclusively with Buffett.

-- The Cameo: He's had many, including as a pirate in Hook, as himself in South Park, as a Margaritaville patron in Jurassic World, as a con artist pretending to be Jimmy Buffett in Blue Bloods, and as a teacher in Hoot.
+- The Cameo: He's had many, including as a pirate in Hook, as a Margaritaville patron in Jurassic World, as a con artist pretending to be Jimmy Buffett in Blue Bloods, and as a teacher in Hoot.